daitss/describe/README.md

 * config: configuration files, including a copy of DROID signature file, jhove config file and configuration to lookup associated validator on a given PUID.
 * feature: cucumber feature files
-* files: contain test file for test harness.
+* files: contain test files for test harness.
 These files are for testing only and can be deleted after deployment.
 * jars: contain required java jars for droid and jhove.
 * lib: ruby source code
 * public: files for public access including jQuery and a sample text file for testing http url.